 Buckle up because we’re going to explore the wonderful creation this dog is, and tell you exactly why this dog is the right one for you…

-1. How Does A Parson Russell Terrier And An Aussie Shepherd Mix Look Like?
+1. How Does Russell Terrier And Aussie Shepherd Mix Look Like?

 Dog genetics work the same way as human genetics, meaning they receive dominant and recessive genes from their parents.
 Mixing a small breed like the Aussie and the Parson Russell Terrier means that there is no way of telling how big or small your puppy might be when it grows up.